rendermani/ascio-framework/README.md

 3. Run `bin/init.sh`
 4. Set new passwords in the **.env**
 5. Enter the ascio-credentials in **config/accounts/default.json**
-## Sync database
+## Sync database: ascio > local
+Syncs all orders and data that belongs to the orders, like Domains or SSL-Certificates.
-* make sure the installation is complete, and default.json contains valid creditials and environment
+* make sure the installation is complete, and **default.json** contains valid creditials and environment
 * run `bin/sync-orders.sh`
 ## Commands
 * Start: `bin/up.sh`
 * Stop: `bin/down.sh`
 * View logs: `bin/logs.sh`
+* Docker shell: `docker exec -it ascio-framework-php bash`
+* Execute php: `docker exec ascio-framework-php php sandbox/my-example.php`
 # Example Code
 Examples are in the sandbox directory.
 Here some examples:
 ## Autoqueue the next order when blocked